delphix/toolchain-workshop-docs/pages/latest/acti/tcw_acti_9.md

 toc: false
 ---

 Now armed with the information from the Datical reports, let's fix this issue in our code and push our updates.
+Do not be concerned if the images of the script below do not exactly match your environment.
+The images in the steps below are for the `Oracle` data type, but they are almost identical to the `Postgres` data type.
+The steps to correct the script are the same for each.

 {% capture vscode_steps %}
 {% include custom/watch_steps.html vimeo="346609973" %}